 Having just turned 60, Litton commended a new generation that is calling women to be brave, bold, involved and engaged.
 “I support all of that use of language and that kind of thought to encourage women, but there’s some acknowledgement that I think we’re missing in this conversation,” she advised.
 “There is a life-altering thing that is missing and this thing would put more women in the front lines of missions than any other thing.
 It is the most inescapable call on every woman in this room.”

 Describing Jesus’ expectation that his disciples deny themselves, take up his cross daily and follow him as the most quoted phrase by Jesus, she said, “It literally means to say no to your self.”

 Litton asked leaders to look around at women in the Christian culture and what is going on in Southern Baptist churches.
 “Do you see many people choosing to deny themselves?
 It is not happening.
 We have a very narcissistic church culture in our country.
 We love ourselves.”

 Matt.
 13:44 offers the secret to evangelism, she said, referring to the depth to which a disciple treasures the gospel.
 “When the gospel is so white hot, so pressing to us, so vibrant in our lives, we are willing to spend our money and our time, not to run around with our best friends all the time.”

 Comfort is a primary obstacle, she said.
 “Our families and our identities are getting in the way” of “the heartbeat that we would follow Jesus and sacrifice.”

-Thanking God that women get to participate in the Great Commission, McDonald said, “Ladies, you have opportunities—first of all with yourselves, living it so you can begin leading other women in your church to gather for a purpose.”
+Thanking God that women get to participate in the Great Commission, McDaniel said, “Ladies, you have opportunities—first of all with yourselves, living it so you can begin leading other women in your church to gather for a purpose.”
 She closed by asking women to leverage opportunities in each season of life to advance the gospel here and around the world.